Himanshu22092000/Cryptocurrency_Portfolio_Application/README.md

 # Cryptocurrency_Portfolio_Application
-Track your cryptocurrency holdings/portfolio with an open-source desktop application.<br/>
+Users can track their cryptocurrency holdings/portfolio using an open-source desktop application.
+A cryptocurrency portfolio application lets you keep track of the current price of any cryptocurrency you own.
+By using the API, you receive price data and other related information.
+This allows users to maintain their databases and perform adding, deleting, updating, and refreshing API operations.<br/>

 ## Pre-Requisites
 *Python, [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter), SQLite*